oscar-bender-stone/honors-thesis/source/2_foundations.typ

       proofs (so technically fewer things shown).
 We'll get back to this in extensions

-  - Extensions: a theory T is reliable iff HA proves "T proves that T is serial sound"
+  - Extensions: a theory T is reliable iff HA proves "T _constructively_ proves that T is serial sound"

+    - Constructive is key, so we might forbid proof by contradiction altogether (unless proven first constructively.
+Need to refine!).
+This should be inductive in of itself!

-    - From Artemov, can't hope to show this for stronger theories.
+    - From Artemov, can't hope to show serial consistentcy from weaker theories.
       But because the proof is inherently inductive on combinatorial objects, this makes sense.
 Using a weaker theory is like using a weaker principle of induction!
 Not the right shape/complexity for a larger theory (e.g., ZFC)

     - So from there we _can_ work with that theory.
 BUT, always start with HA as our basis

+// Transitivity of reliability
+// TODO: translate into a computability context
+#lemma[
+  If $T$ is reliable and $T$ proves that $T'$ constructively proves $T'$ is serial sound, then $T'$ is reliable.
+]

+- Idea of criterion for TCBs seems fine, BUT seems like we need to embed these _as_ first order theories.
+Can we instead translate _into_ verifiers entirely?

+  - Going back to FOL is an _optimization_.
+Definitely want to streamline this when we can, but may not be natural!
+E.g., maybe highlight translations from dependently typed theories into simple ones

+  - How do we highlight the logical content of verifiers in an efficient way?
+IF we use dependent types, we want explicit annotations

+    - Also require that we have intuitionistic logic, so essentially we do require on partial computability at _some_ rate

+  -

 - Transition: what is information?